petermr/pyami/INSTALL.md

 twine upload dist/* # <login is pypi, not github>
 pip uninstall py4ami
 pip install py4ami
+YES WE HAVE TO DO THIS TWICE TO FLUSH OUT THE OLD VERSION pip uninstall py4ami pip install py4ami
 ```

 ## for new developers =============